Developmental language disorder

 Developmental language disorder (DLD) is identified when a child has problems with language development that continue into school age and beyond.
-The language problems have a significant impact on everyday social interactions or educational progress, and occur in the absence of autism spectrum disorder, intellectual disability or a known biomedical condition.
+The language problems have a significant impact on everyday social interactions or educational progress, and occur in the absence of autism spectrum disorder, intellectual disability, or a known biomedical condition.
 The most obvious problems are difficulties in using words and sentences to express meanings, but for many children, understanding of language (receptive language) is also a challenge.
 This may not be evident unless the child is given a formal assessment.

+Recent work has moved toward standardising terms for children's language difficulties.
+In 2017, the CATALISE consortium recommended adopting "developmental language disorder" (DLD) for a subset of language disorder within the broader category of speech, language, and communication needs, with the aim of clearer communication, greater public awareness, and improved access to services.
+Earlier labels such as "developmental dysphasia" and "developmental aphasia" were discouraged because they suggest parallels with adult, brain-injury related conditions.
+The North American term "specific language impairment" (SLI) was also judged too narrow, as it focused on language in isolation and did not account for other difficulties that may co-occur.